-We offer two services each Sunday, a traditional service at 8:30 am and a contemporary service at 10:30 am.
-During our 10:30 service, we have Children's Ministry classes for Nursery - 5th Grade.
+We offer two services each Sunday, a traditional service at 9:15 AM and a contemporary service at 10:30 AM.
+During our 10:30 AM service, we have Children's Ministry classes for Nursery - 4th Grade.
 If you are bringing a child, we recommend that you arrive 10-15 minutes before the service begins to get your child checked in and to their age appropriate class.
-If you are a first time guest, please be sure to stop by our Welcome Center for a gift and information about our church and it's ministries.
-At JCC, it's not about where you've been but where you're going!
-We invite you to join us Sunday!
+At 10:30 AM, we also offer a middle school service for our 5th-8th graders immediately following worship and communion.

 WHAT WE BELIEVE

 The Bible is our authority here at the Jamestown Church of Christ.
 The Old and New Testaments are the inspired Word of God (2 Timothy 3:16).
 The Bible is our standard as Christians in all we believe, say, and do.
 We plead for the union of all Christians on the Bible alone.

 The Holy Spirit

 The Holy Spirit dwells within each Christian as a comforter, counselor, teacher, and encourager (John 14:26, 15:26, 16:8, 13).
 God’s Spirit convicts us of sin, empowers us to be holy, equips us with spiritual gifts for Christian living.
 (1 Corinthians 12:7; 2 Corinthians 3:17-18; Ephesians 1:13-14).

 16:31); Confessing Jesus as Lord (Romans 10:9); Repenting of sin (Acts 3:19); and being Baptized by immersion for the forgiveness of sins (Acts 2:38).
 Those who follow this Biblical plan can have the assurance of God’s salvation (1 John 5:13).

 We practice believer’s baptism by immersion.
 In baptism, new Christians are promised God’s gifts of the forgiveness of sin and the indwelling of the Holy Spirit (Acts 2:38; Romans 6:3-5; Titus 3:5; 1 Peter 3:21).